 Where are all these attacks coming from?
 The majority of the time, attacks can be traced to an internal employee unknowingly causing the attack — we often refer to this as "human error."

-So what should you do as a small or medium-sized business?
-At Infogressive, we apply a "Defense in Depth" approach, which involves layering security services together to improve the security posture of organizations like yours.
-For our updated lineup of services, check out Managed Security Services and Security Bundles for more information.
+So what should you do?
+At Ascend Technologies, we apply a "Defense in Depth" approach, which involves layering security services together to improve the security posture of organizations like yours.
+For our updated lineup of services, check out Managed Security Services for more information.